On the logarithmic correction of transition fronts in shifting environments: Introduction

-Note that, in contrast with \eqref{ea.0813.1}, the location of the level set and particularly the coefficient in the logarithmic correction depend on the fine decay property of the initial data in a subtle way, {and the logarithmic correction parameter $q/\lambda$ can be either positive or negative.} {We also refer to the recent work \cite{alfaro2024bramson,Zhang2025}, in which novel PDE proofs are given for these results.}
+Note that, in contrast with \eqref{ea.0813.1}, the location of the level set and particularly the coefficient in the logarithmic correction depend on the fine decay property of the initial data in a subtle way, {and the logarithmic correction parameter $q/\lambda$ can be either positive or negative.} {We also refer to the recent work \cite{alfaro2025bramson,Zhang2025}, in which novel PDE arguments are given for these results.}

 Logarithmic corrections can also be observed in the co-invasion dynamics of competitive systems, which are sometimes complicated by the questions of linear determinacy \cite{hosono1998minimal,huang2011non,alhasanat2019minimal} and nonlocal pulling phenomenon \cite{girardin2019invasion,liu2019asymptotic}.
-The case where the second invasion wave is of the pushed type and the logarithmic correction arises in the faster species invading an open space was considered in \cite{peng2021sharp,wu2023sharp}.
+In addition, the case where the faster species invades under a logarithmic correction, and the second invasion wave is of the pushed type, may arise in the competition system \cite{peng2021sharp,wu2023sharp}.